Extending the type-safe builder pattern in Kotlin DSLs

 (Technically this is an extension function, which is not exactly the same thing as a lambda with a receiver type, but they are basically the same idea.)

-Finally, the + in front of the strings in the HTML DSL is an operator override of unaryPlus, in this case being used to define a shorthand for adding the String literal to the object being constructed.
-A verbose but more intuitive way to do this would be to just have a normal function call or property assignment, like title { this.content = "My super cool blog post" }.
+, in this case being used to define a shorthand for adding the String literal to the object being constructed.
+A verbose but more intuitive way to do this would be to just have a normal function call or property assignment, like title { this.content = "My super cool blog post" }

 // Non-generic versions of the builder functions